cdtweb/pharven/README.md

     php vendor/bin/pharven

 A new file named `pharven.phar` will be added to the working directory.
-Update your bootstrap to include the phar file instead of vendor/autoload.php and you're good to go.
+Update your bootstrap to include `./pharven.phar` instead of `vendor/autoload.php` and you're good to go.

     <?php
     require __DIR__ . '/pharven.phar';